Apistogramma: Appearance

-Apistogramma are dwarf cichlids with adults reaching between 2 and 8 cm in standard length depending on exact species.
+Apistogramma are dwarf cichlids with adults reaching between 2 and 8 cm in standard length depending on species.
 Most species are strongly sexually dimorphic, with males generally larger than females and possessing different color patterns than the females (which at least when breeding are most frequently yellow with blackish markings); in a few species this pattern is reversed or the sexes are rather similar.
 Additionally, they often change color depending on behavior, for example when looking for food, breeding or during aggressive encounters.
 A few species, including A. agassizii, A. cacatuoides, A hongsloi and A. macmasteri, have been selectively bred by aquarists to achieve brighter colors than the natural, wild forms.

 Behavior

 Apistogramma are omnivores, but tending towards micropredatory.
 Their main food items consist of aquatic insect larvae and other small invertebrates, fish fry, algae and plant debris.